Mr-Smyth/sunwhere/testing.md

 * ### currentDate():

-  This function creates a new date and converts elements of the current date into a more readable format. then returns the date to the calling function.
+  This function creates a new date and converts elements of the current date into a more readable format. then returns the data to the calling function.
   This function calls 2 helper functions to get Month name and Day name.

   The following tests were carried out: